rockycool000007/Python-Projects/README.md

 The project was originally written in JavaScript and used an `array` to hold the facts, and displayed them randomly on a website using jQuery and the `random` and `Math` methods in JavaScript.
 In Python I'm still selecting the facts randomly using the `random` method.

+* 3/25/18: I'm making a GUI version for the program using Tkinter

 **Upcoming Improvements**

 * ~~Develop a layout for the facts.
 Right now it's very bare-bones~~